RenshengJi/RenshengJi.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am currently a **Senior Undergraduate** student majoring in [Computer Science and Technology at College of Intelligence and Computing, Tianjin University](https://cic.tju.edu.cn/).
 I am interested in Machine Learning, Computer Vision, and Robotics.
-I will join the [New Laboratory of Pattern Recognition, Institute of Automation, Chinese Academy of Sciences](http://www.cripac.ia.ac.cn/CN/model/index.htm) to pursue my PhD in the fall of 2025, under the guidance of Professor [Zhang Zhaoxiang](https://people.ucas.ac.cn/~zhangzhaoxiang).
+I will join the [New Laboratory of Pattern Recognition, Institute of Automation, Chinese Academy of Sciences](http://www.cripac.ia.ac.cn/CN/model/index.htm) to pursue my PhD in the fall of 2025, supervised by Ap.
+[Lue Fan](https://lue.fan) Prof. [Zhaoxiang Zhang](https://people.ucas.ac.cn/~zhangzhaoxiang).

 <!-- I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->

 # 🔥 News

-- _2025.03_: &nbsp;🎉🎉 I joined [Li Auto](www.liauto.com) as an intern, and the research content was 4D feed forward reconstruction of driving scene.
+- _2025.03_: &nbsp;🎉🎉 I joined [Li Auto](https://www.liauto.com) as an intern, and the research content was 4D feed forward reconstruction of driving scene.
 - _2025.03_: &nbsp;🎉🎉 My first paper "Controllable Continual Test-Time Adaptation" has been accepted by ICME25, and I welcome everyone to discuss it.
 The paper can be accessed on [arXiv](https://arxiv.org/abs/2405.14602), and the code is available on [GitHub](https://github.com/RenshengJi/C-CoTTA).

 # 📝 Publications